Ghykk3130/Obsidian/Homework/Physics 402 Problem Set 3.md

 \end{align}$$
 where $h_{p}$ is the diameter of the diaphragm.
 So the exit pupil is located at $\frac{15}{2}cm$ to the left of the lens, with a diameter of $5cm$.
 It is not inverted.

-If we view the optical system from the center of the entrance pupil, the lens would subtends the smallest angle.
-Then the lens is the field stop.
+Since there are two elements in the optical system, the lens is obviously the field stop.

+The entrance window is can be calculated by similar triangle.
+Set the diameter of the entrance window as $d$.
+By simple geometry, we know that:
+$$\frac{d}{12-3}=\frac{5}{3}\implies d=15cm$$

-The entrance window is obviously the lens itself, since there's no optics between the lens and the input plane.
-The exit window is also the lens itself, since there's no optics between the lens and the output plane.
+Therefore the entrance window is located at the object plane with a diameter of $15cm$.
+The exit window is the lens itself, since there's no optics between the lens and the output plane.

 Sketch:
 <div style="text-align:center">